Governors

 Business Interests: None

 I have over 21 years’ experience working within the Early Years and Educational field.
 I enhanced my Early year’s qualifications in 2008 by undertaking the National Professional Qualification in Centre Leadership (NPQICL) Level 7.
-I am also one of the nominated Childrens safeguarding co-ordinators for our organisation.

-I am employed by Goodwin Development Trust (Charitable organisation) commissioned to deliver CC services for families with children 0-5 years in Newland, Ave, Bricknell, Myton & St Andrews Wards.
-As the Co-ordinator for Fenchurch Cluster Children Centres I became a Governor at Stepney Primary School to represent families and children in the area and develop a strong partnership with the school and community.
-Within my role as co-ordinator I develop children centre services to allow easy access to a variety of service provision such as Health, Early Years, Family support, Parenting 121 /intervention programmes, Training and Employment support.
-I hope my skills and knowledge will be a valuable asset to the parents /children and Governing body of Stepney Primary school.
+As the Early Help Manager for Fenchurch and Octagon Family Hubs.
+I became a Governor at Stepney Primary School to represent families and children in the area and develop a strong partnership with the school and community.
+I look forward to playing a part in supporting shape the school and hope my skills and knowledge will be a valuable asset to the parents /children and Governing body of Stepney Primary school.

 Mrs Syeda Nudrat